Skip to content

 Eligibility

-• Sophomores, juniors, seniors in all majors with at least a 3.0 GPA are eligible to apply.
-You must have completed at least one year (2 semesters) of college level instruction
+• Sophomores, juniors, and seniors in all majors with at least a 3.0 GPA are eligible to apply.
+You must have completed at least one year (2 full academic semesters) of college-level instruction.

 • If your GPA is lower than a 3.0, please email or speak with Megumi Kim, the Japan Program Advisor at mtkim@albany.edu